GetHubMax/ExcelUnity/README.md

 ## Errors and Future Goals

-- [x] ~~At the moment any cell with a formula return a string instead of the calculated value.~~ Fixed Needed to convert cell tp stringValue then formula, then calcutate.
+- [x] ~~At the moment any cell with a formula return a string instead of the calculated value.~~ Needed to convert cell tp stringValue then formula, then calcutate.

 - [ ] Create a way for GameObject Template to not need the “name” method.